alpaca-honke/prowpt/README.md

     ```

 ### Customizable Value
-You can easily customize prompt by setting some variables like this:
+You can easily to custom prompt by setting some variables like this:
 ```sh:config.sh
 PROWPT_SEGMENT_SEPARATOR=$'\ue0b8'
 PROWPT_CURRENT_TIME_BG="5"